marcpouzet/zrun/README.md

 can be expressed in a statically typed, purely functional language that has strong normalization property (all programs terminate).
-You can read the companion paper "[A Constructive State-based Semantics for a Synchronous Data-flow Language with State machines](https://www.di.ens.fr/~pouzet/bib/emsoft23b-extended.pdf)" presented at EMSOFT'2023.
+You can read the companion paper "[A Constructive State-based Semantics and Interpreter for a Synchronous Data-flow Language with State machines](https://www.di.ens.fr/~pouzet/bib/emsoft23b-extended.pdf)" presented at EMSOFT'2023.